ultravideo/uvgComm/FEATURES.md

 ### Automatic selection of best media settings with option for live manual adjustment

-To not require user to be fully insvested in codec parameters, Kvazzup also tries to guess the optimal parameters for currently used computer.
-This process is subject to constant improvement.
+To not require user to be fully knowledgeable in codec parameters, Kvazzup also tries to guess the optimal parameters for currently used computer.
+This process is subject to improvements.

 ### All settings are recorded to the disk and loaded at startup